appium/appium-mac2-driver/README.md

 Name | Description | Example
 --- | --- | ---
 elementType | Integer-encoded element class.
-See https://developer.apple.com/documentation/xctest/xcuielementtype?language=objc for more details. | '2'
-frame | Coordinates of bounding element rectangle | {x: 1, y: 2.5, width: 100, height: 200}
+See the official documentation on [XCUIElementType enumeration](https://developer.apple.com/documentation/xctest/xcuielementtype?language=objc) for more details. | '2' frame | Coordinates of bounding element rectangle | {x: 1, y: 2.5, width: 100, height: 200}
 placeholderValue | It is usually only present for text fields.
 For other element types it's mostly empty | 'my placeholder' enabled | Contains `true` if the element is enabled | 'false'